rossleavitt/stock_analysis/README.md

 Below are short summaries for each of the programs that I made.
 Each program has a folder which contains the code for the program and a readme which goes into more information about each program, why I made it, and how I used it.

+3 of the 4 programs below utilize the Google Sheets API.
+A tutorial on how to set up the Google Sheets API in Python can be found [here](https://www.youtube.com/watch?v=cnPlKLEGR7E&t=3s&ab_channel=TechWithTim).

 **Scrape_wsj:** scrapes financial statement information (either from the balance sheet, income statement, or statement of cash flows) from wsj.com and enters that data into Google Sheets.
 Can specify between Quarterly and Yearly financial data.

 **Scrape_yahoo:** scrapes a company's Yahoo Financial Statistics page which offers information regarding that company's valuation ratios, profitability metrics, and other general information relating to that company.
 Inputs data into Google Sheets.